solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 ## Examining Response Headers

-*Azure Cosmos DB returns various response headers that can give you more metadata about your request and what operations occured on the server-side.
+*Azure Cosmos DB returns various response headers that can give you more metadata about your request and what operations occurred on the server-side.
 The .NET SDK exposes many of these headers to you as properties of the ``ResourceResponse<>`` class.*

 ### Observe RU Charge for Large Item